This web site section addresses basic energy issues.

 Energy and vector momemtum are conserved in all particle-particle-photon interactions.

 Thus an assembly of stable conserved particles can only transition between discrete energy states by emitting or absorbing photons of discrete frequencies.

 The energy of a particle in part arises from charge quanta circulating around a stable closed path at the speed of light.
 The relative geometric shape of the closed path is stable but the length of that path increases with decreasing particle rest energy.
-This issue causes charge quantization to result in energy quantization.
+This issue causes charge quantization to force photon energy quantization.

 A stable free charged particle has a non-zero energy at rest and has nominal position and velocity vectors, where the velocity magnitude is less than the speed of light.

 Our local universe contains highly stable particles known as electrons and protons, although most of these particles have already combined to form hydrogen.
 Every free electron in its ground state exhibits the same charge, rest energy and magnetic field properties as does every other free electron in its ground state.
 Every free proton exhibits the same charge, rest energy and magnetic properties as does every other free proton in its ground state.
 Anti-electrons are particles equal in rest energy to electrons but with opposite charge.
 Anti-protons are particles equal in rest energy to protons but with opposite charge.

 Neutrons behave as quasi-stable particles.
 When bound in a nucleus neutrons can exhibit very long life.
 However, in a nuclear reactor a free neutron decomposes into an electron, a proton and a neutrino with an apparent half life of about 12 minutes.

 Classical physics provides formulae that allow convenient solution of many practical physical probems.
 However, classical physics is a simplification of reality.
 In order to properly represent microscopic particle behaviour it is necessary to invoke quantum mechanics and relativity.